Title: Per Diem Staff Developer

 - Experience in coaching teachers

-- Experience in facilitating workshops with children and young people
+- Experience in facilitating workshops with young people

-- Demonstrated commitment to fostering social responsibility and social and emotional learning (SEL) through education
+- Demonstrated commitment to social responsibility and social justice

-- A professional, flexible, and resourceful style with the ability to work independently and as a team player
+- Diligent, professional, flexible, and resourceful style with the ability to work independently and as a team player

 Please email a resume and thoughtful cover letter, outlining how your skills, experience, and outlook meet the qualifications of the position and stating how you heard about this opportunity.
 Address to Doris Lo at email@example.com.